ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-how-send-documents-email.md

 You can easily share information and documents, such as sales and purchase orders and invoices, by email directly from [!INCLUDE[prod_short](includes/prod_short.md)], without having to open an email app.

 You can send almost all types of documents as PDF attachments.
 Alternatively, you can set up a report layout that includes information from the document in the email text, along with text that makes the email more friendly, for example, a standard greeting.
-For more information, see [Managing Report and Document Layouts](ui-manage-report-layouts.md). <!--this topic does not mention how to set up a layout for email.
+Další informace naleznete v tématu [Správa rozvržení sestav a dokladů](ui-manage-report-layouts.md). <!--this topic does not mention how to set up a layout for email.
 Need to investigate.-->

 When you send invoices, you can make it easier for customers to make payments through a payment service, such as PayPal, by automatically adding information and a link to the service in the email.
 For more information, see [Enable Customer Payments Through Payment Services](sales-how-enable-payment-service-extensions.md).